Lie algebras graded by the weight system $(\Theta_{n},sl_{n})$: Introduction

-Note that the conditions (\ref{eq:MainAssumptions}) automatically hold for $n\ge6$ (see Table \ref{t1}) and for $BC_{n+1}$-graded (considered as $\hat{A}_{n}$-graded) Lie algebras with $n\ge4$ (see Proposition \ref{BCgraded_is_Agraded}).
-These conditions appear only because of irregularities in the tensor product decompositions of the specified modules for small ranks, see Remark \ref{rem:TensorProductSmall_n}.
-We do not consider the case of $n\le3$ in this paper because of additional technicalities (e.g. $\Lambda\cong\Lambda'$ for $A_{3}$ and $\Lambda\cong V'$ and $\Lambda'\cong V$ for $A_{2}$, so we have less summands in the decomposition (\ref{eq1})), this is the subject of our further research.
+Note that the conditions (\ref{eq:MainAssumptions}) automatically hold for $n\ge7$ (see Table \ref{t1}) and are required only because of irregularities in the tensor product decompositions of the specified modules for small ranks.
+We do not consider the case of $n\le4$ in this paper because of additional technicalities (e.g. $\Lambda\cong\Lambda'$ for $A_{3}$ and $\Lambda\cong V'$ and $\Lambda'\cong V$ for $A_{2}$).